Waterloo, Merseyside: The Plaza Community Cinema

 The Plaza Cinema has been a part of the fabric of Waterloo since 1939.
-The opening coincided with the outbreak of World War II forcing it to immediately close its doors under war time restrictions until the public order was rescinded by the government.
+The opening coincided with the outbreak of World War II forcing it to immediately close its doors under wartime restrictions until the public order was rescinded by the government.
 Originally named The Plaza, it has changed hands numerous times during its life, becoming known as The Odeon in the 1950s, The Classic in the 1970s and The Apollo in the 1990s.

 In 1996 the cinema was closed when the owners decided to sell the property for redevelopment.
 After numerous petitions the cinema was reopened on 18 July 1997 under a community trust and its original name restored.
 After successfully raising money to secure equipment, the re-opened cinema was staffed entirely by volunteers apart from the projectionist.
 After the support of British Film Commissioner Sir Sydney Samuelson the cinema was able to secureThe Lost World: Jurassic Park as first film to be shown.
 Since then The Plaza has been a focal community point in Waterloo, offering Autism friendly screenings, Kids clubs and social clubs.
 In September 2009 the Plaza celebrated its 70th anniversary.

 In May 2010, the venue hosted the celebration event for the Who I Am and Where I'm From project which showcased a collection of animations produced by the Polish Community in Sefton called Polska Tales.

 In July 2011 the cinema completed an £80,000 refurbishment that saw Sir Sydney Samuelson attend its reopening ceremony.

 In 2016 the Plaza was awarded a Queen's Award for Voluntary Service.

 Education

 There are three primary schools: Waterloo Primary, St. Johns C of E Primary, and St Edmunds & St Thomas's RC.
-Local High Schools are situated in Crosby.
+Local high schools are in Crosby.

 Transport

-The district is served by Waterloo railway station on the Northern Line of the Merseyrail network.
-Waterloo is connected to Liverpool by the "Dock Road".
+The district is served by Waterloo station on the Northern Line of the Merseyrail network.
+Waterloo is connected to Liverpool by the Dock Road.
 The number 53 bus runs through South Road, Waterloo and into Liverpool City centre.

 Sport

-Waterloo was home to Waterloo rugby club who took their name from the area having played there from 1884 until 1892 before moving back to Blundellsands.
+Waterloo was home to Waterloo rugby club who took their name from the area, having played there from 1884 until 1892 before moving back to Blundellsands.
 In 1992, they famously defeated then English champions and cup holders Bath 9-8 in a fourth round cup tie.

-The marina in Waterloo, and adjacent Crosby Lakeside Adventure Centre, is also home to the Crosby Scout and Guide Marina Club.
+The marina in Waterloo, and adjacent Crosby Lakeside Adventure Centre, is home to the Crosby Scout and Guide Marina Club.